miztiik/AWS-Demos/How-To/setup-sendmail/README.md

 ```

 ## Configuring Sendmail
+By default sendmail server allows to connect to local host only.
+So we should edit the `/etc/mail/sendmail.mc` file to allow connect to other hosts.
+The sendmail daemon is configured from a directory of files in `/etc/mail` and a directory of configuration files in `/usr/share/sendmail-cf`.

+There are two basic configuration files:
+ - `sendmail.cf` - The main sendmail configuration file.
+ - `sendmail.mc` - A macro that's easier to edit, which can be used to generate a new sendmail.cf file.

 Avoid editing the sendmail.cf file directly.
 To make configuration changes to Sendmail, edit the `/etc/mail/sendmail.mc` file, back up the original `/etc/mail/sendmail.cf` file, and use the following alternatives to generate a new configuration file

 The package `m4` macro processor assists in making changes to the sendmail config files